 Only about 40% of crude oil is comprised of the ingredients for the high-quality fuels we produce.
 The remaining components of crude are heavy, poor performing fuels.
 To convert the heavy fuels to usable transportation fuels requires a relatively new process known as conversion or cracking.
 Using cracking units, the large molecules in heavy fuels are converted into smaller molecules, which we can use to make the transportation fuels you need.

 At Chevron's El Segundo Refinery, we have three main types of cracking units:

 The Coker is a thermal cracking unit.
 It heats the heaviest portion of the crude to a high temperature, causing it to crack into lighter materials.
 The light materials produced are gasoline, jet fuel and diesel.
 The light fuels boil off, leaving behind a solid coal-like material called petroleum coke.
 Petroleum coke is transported to the Port of Los Angeles, where it is shipped to Asia and Europe to be used in heating and manufacturing.

 The Fluidized Catalytic Cracking Unit (FCC), or "cat cracker," cracks the heavy material into gasoline, the most demanded transportation fuel.

 The Hydrocracking Unit is another catalytic cracking unit.
 Chevron's patented hydrocracking process is called an ISOMAX Unit.
 The catalyst in the ISOMAX is designed to crack heavy material into jet fuel.
-The Chevron El Segundo Refinery supplies nearly 40% of the jet fuel used at Los Angeles International Airport.
+The Chevron El Segundo Refinery supplies over 40% of the jet fuel used at Los Angeles International Airport.